 One of the major risks is the choking hazard.
 Also, pecan nuts are high in calories which can cause obesity and weight gain in guinea pigs.

 Quick Facts on Nuts

-- Walnuts and their cultivation date back to 10,000 BC!
+- Walnuts and their cultivation dates back to 10,000 BC.

 - Peanuts are not considered nuts.
-They belong in the legume group.
+They belong to the legume group.